La Liga Refuse PSG's €222M Release Clause Payment for Neymar Move

 Paris Saint-Germain representatives arrived at the La Liga offices on Thursday to deposit the €222 million needed to release Neymar from his Barcelona contract, only for the organisation to turn the money away.

-Ed Aarons of The Guardian relayed a statement from the LFP:
+Aleks Klosok of CNN London (via James Masters of CNN) passed along a statement from the LFP:

-La Liga statement re #Neymar payment: "We can confirm that the player's lawyers came to to deposit the clause and that it has been rejected"2017-8-3 11:22:54
+"We can confirm that the lawyers of the player (Neymar) have come to La Liga to deposit the clause and that it has been rejected.
+It is all the information we will give so far."

+The report also stated the rejection stems from concerns regarding financial fair play regulations.

-According to Olmo Domingo of AS, La Liga has "complicated proceedings" as "the activation of a release clause is a right that only Spanish clubs are entitled to."
-It's added the league are said to hold concerns about the deal potentially contravening financial fair play regulations.
+According to Matt McGinn of AS, La Liga has "complicated proceedings," as "the activation of a release clause is a right that only Spanish clubs are entitled to."

 Sky Sports News' Kaveh Solhekol provided more developments: